 What Are ND Filters

 A Neutral Density or ND filter is a piece of glass that reduces the amount of light hitting your sensor or film plane.
 They sit in front of your lens and come in three different types, in three different styles.

 A normal ND filter has a coating that covers all of the glass or plastic element that you photograph through.
 The best ND filter affects everything in your scene.

 To use them, you place them between the light source and your digital sensor or film plane.
-This could mean clipping one in between your camera body and lens, or on the front of your lens.
+This could mean clipping one in between your digital camera body and lens, or on the front of your lens.

 Using an ND filter is easy, you just attach it and shoot.
 Knowing when to use them is the tricky part.
 Let’s look at an example.